gdg-tuwien/gdg-tuwien.github.io/index.md

   - A direct point of contact to a regional lead or community manager providing support.
   - Access to the "Community Leads" resource hub with technical content and guided training.

----

-We're looking for help, specifically in:

-- Development: e.g. Enhancing our website and digital presence
-- Marketing and Communications: e.g. Online advertising, speaker and attendee engagement, conducting interviews
-- Event Planning: e.g. Securing partnerships, managing budgets, finding venues, and coordinating both physical and online events

-If you're passionate about community building or simply want to be part of something exciting, we'd love to have you on board!
+If any of this sounds fun to you and you're passionate about community building or simply want to be part of something exciting, we'd love to have you on board!

-Reach out to Yahya via Email or Whatsapp @ https://sueszli.github.io
+Introduce yourself via Email or Whatsapp @ https://sueszli.github.io

 <!--